 From Steel Coffee is made of a higher grade professional 304 stainless steel and will not warp easily or rust.
 The handle is removable and settings are adjustable.
 Comes with a measuring spoon with a clip on the side and is easy to take apart to clean.
 A window at the bottom allows you to see the results and the super sleek design is a pleasure to look at.

 A manual coffee grinder likewise has a stainless steel body & adjustable ceramic conical burr.
-The handle is removeable and the package comes with a handy carry bag and a brush for cleaning.
+The handle is removable and the package comes with a handy carry bag and a brush for cleaning.
 Also has a window at the bottom.
 Elegant sturdy design.

 A ceramic hand crank burr grinder with a sealable glass jar, silicone bottom collar to stop it moving around when grinding, silicone primer to stop beans falling out, adjustable for fineness.

-6. Hunt Brothers
+6. Hunt Brothers Coffee Grinder

 A manual coffee grinder, adjustable with 18 settings and removable crank handle.
 Stainless steel design with a bottom window and a handy rustic carry sack.
-Apart from that it is a fairly minimal package.
+Apart from that, it is a fairly minimal package.

 7. The Hario MSS-1B Mini Coffee Mill

 This is one of the smaller options out there with capacity for two cups of coffee ground with its adjustable ceramic burr.
-A spring loaded shaft keeps the burr in position and the clear plastic receptacle makes it easy to see the results but seems cheap.
+A spring-loaded shaft keeps the burr in position and the clear plastic receptacle makes it easy to see the results but seems cheap.
 Neat little product but probably not the most sturdy.

 8. UYIKOO ® Manual Slim Coffee Grinder